 Economics - BA, BS

 Economics is the study of markets: how goods and services are produced, distributed, and consumed.
 Economists examine how people and businesses make decisions to allocate scarce resources.
-In economics, we study questions as diverse the causes of labor market discrimination, how to improve education for women and girls, why recessions occur, and business profitability.
+In economics, we study questions as diverse as the causes of labor market discrimination, how to improve education for women and girls, why recessions occur, and business profitability.
 Studying economics at St. Kate's will challenge students to think critically and apply a rigorous empirical lens to a wide range of issues.
 Students will develop and refine their analytical abilities to interpret or produce business insights, policy briefs, or scholarly research.

 Outside of the classroom, our department works to provide all students with opportunities to enhance their St. Kate’s experience and increase the value they bring to organizations following graduation.
 Economics Club is an outlet for students to engage with other passionate peers and local events.
 Moreover, economics majors can gain practical experience through a capstone research project or an internship.
 In recent years, our department has had many student-faculty research collaborations on issues ranging from development in the Middle East and North Africa to local education policy.
-Students have presented their work at national conferences such as the Population Association of America (PAA) and the National Conference on Undergraduate Research (NCUR).
+Students have presented their work at national conferences such as the Population Association of America (PAA) conference and the National Conference on Undergraduate Research (NCUR).
 Internship opportunities in the Twin Cities area provide students with applied experiences at large and small organizations, including Aeon, Wells Fargo, 3M, American Red Cross, Ramsey County, National Housing Resource Center, Sun Country and the Minnesota Department of Transportation.

 Career opportunities in economics are lucrative and will remain strong in the future, especially for women with solid quantitative backgrounds.
 Economics majors earn an average of 17% more than business majors in their first jobs and 36% more by mid-career.
 Graduates have accepted jobs at institutions such as Wells Fargo, Retek Corporation, Merrill Lynch, St. Paul Travelers, Ecolab and First Bank.
 Some alumnae continue on to graduate programs in economics, public policy, law, business administration or business analytics.
 Others have passed the U.S. State Department services examination and entered into diplomatic careers.